 But although I love German bakery-made bread and I buy most of the bread and buns we eat, I still love to make my own bread and especially rolls from time to time.
 And what better time to eat rolls for breakfast than on a Sunday morning.

-The best thing about this Easy Overnight Refrigerator Breakfast Rolls Recipe is that you don’t have to wake up early in the morning to start the yeast dough, which needs its time to be ready for baking.
+- The best thing about these overnight yeast rolls is that you don’t have to wake up early in the morning to start making the yeast dough, which needs its time to be ready for baking.
 You can knead your dough in the evening and be ready to bake the moment you wake up the next day.

-I usually start at about 8 o’clock on a Saturday evening, even later if you plan to sleep longer, the dough will need to be in the fridge for about 12 hours.
-I give all the ingredients into my kitchen machine (Thermomix), let the machine do a bit of kneading, give the dough to a bowl with a lid and place it in the fridge until the next morning.
+- I usually start at about 8 o’clock on a Saturday evening, even later if we plan to sleep longer, the dough will need to be in the fridge for about 12 hours.
+I place all the ingredients into the kitchen machine (Thermomix), let the machine do a bit of kneading, place the dough in a bowl with a lid and place it in the fridge until the next morning.

-After less than half an hour baking time, you will have some wonderful crusty fresh rolls to enjoy with butter, jam or any savory or sweet topping you can think of.
+- After less than half an hour baking time, you will have some wonderful crusty fresh yeast rolls to enjoy with butter, jam or any savory or sweet topping you can think of.

 And by the way, this is the first recipe from the second Valentine’s Day Breakfast Tray series on Where Is My Spoon.
-This series will bring you not only these Easy Overnight Refrigerator Breakfast Rolls Recipe, but also some delicious puff pastry straws with Parmesan, a lemon mandarin jelly, an avocado bread spread and a refreshing winter fruit salad, perfect choices for a romantic and light breakfast in bed.
+This series will bring you not only these overnight yeast buns, but also some delicious puff pastry sticks with Parmesan, a lemon jelly, an avocado bread spread and a refreshing winter fruit salad, perfect choices for a romantic and light breakfast in bed.

 Other yeast recipes you might enjoy:

 PIN IT FOR LATER!